Yolinux.com

 Cluster the employees table using the same index that was used before:

-CLUSTER employees;
+CLUSTER emp;

 Cluster all tables in the database that have previously been clustered: